Elliptic Double Affine Hecke Algebras: The (double) affine case

 Return for the moment to the case $\vec{T}=0$.
-The sublattice $\Lambda_q$ is isomorphic as a group with $W$ action to one of the root lattices of $W$, and thus the semidirect product $W\ltimes \Lambda_q$ is itself an affine Weyl group.
-(Note that when $\tW$ is of type $B$ or $C$, this new affine Weyl group may be of the other type.)
-The quotient $\Lambda/\Lambda_q$ acts on both $X$ and $X^+$, and we observe that $X^+/(\Lambda/\Lambda_q)$ is generically a torus bundle over $Y=X/(\Lambda/\Lambda_q)$, and is more precisely an affine blowup of $Y$ in the corresponding bundles over the reflection hypersurfaces.
+The~sublattice $\Lambda_q$ is isomorphic as a group with~$W$ action to one of the root lattices of~$W$, and thus the semidirect product $W\ltimes \Lambda_q$ is itself an affine Weyl group.
+(Note that when~$\tW$ is of type $B$ or $C$, this new affine Weyl group may be of the other type.)
+The quotient $\Lambda/\Lambda_q$ acts on both $X$ and $X^+$, and we observe that $X^+/(\Lambda/\Lambda_q)$ is generically a torus bundle over $Y=X/(\Lambda/\Lambda_q)$, and is more precisely an affine blowup of~$Y$ in the corresponding bundles over the reflection hypersurfaces.
 We thus obtain the following.

-\begin{prop} There is an induced twisting datum $N_{X/Y}(\gamma)$ on $Y$ such that the center of ${\cal H}_{\tW;\gamma}(X)$ is canonically isomorphic to the center of ${\cal H}_{W\ltimes\Lambda_q;N_{X/Y}(\gamma)}(Y)$. \end{prop}
+\begin{prop} There is an induced twisting datum $N_{X/Y}(\gamma)$ on~$Y$ such that the center of~${\cal H}_{\tW;\gamma}(X)$ is canonically isomorphic to the center of~${\cal H}_{W\ltimes\Lambda_q;N_{X/Y}(\gamma)}(Y)$. \end{prop}

-\begin{proof} When $\gamma$ is trivial, this holds with $N_{X/Y}(\gamma)$ trivial.
-More generally, if $\gamma$ is represented by a cocycle in Cartier divisors, we may obtain $N_{X/Y}(\gamma)$ by taking the images of the different Cartier divisors, and the resulting twisting datum is independent of the choice of cocycle representation. \end{proof}
+\begin{proof} When $\gamma$ is trivial, this holds with~$N_{X/Y}(\gamma)$ trivial.
+More generally, if $\gamma$ is represented by~a~cocycle in Cartier divisors, we~may obtain~$N_{X/Y}(\gamma)$ by taking the images of the dif\-fe\-rent Cartier divisors, and the resulting twisting datum is independent of the choice of cocycle representation. \end{proof}

 We can then say the following in general, where $N_{X/Y}\vec{T}$ is again obtained by taking the image of each $T_\alpha$ under the induced isogeny of coroot curves.